wesleykg/1kp_workflow/README.md

 ### Prepare Local Blast Database
 1. Download & decompress wanted 1kp SOAPdenovoTrans assembly
+2. Filter out "bad" scaffolds using Transrate stats file
-2. Create a blast database using the 1kp assembly
+3. Create a blast database using the filtered 1kp assembly

 ### Search
-1. Use `blastn` to find the gene from annotated genome in the 1kp assembly
+1. Use `blastn` to find a gene in the 1kp assembly from an annotated genome
-2. Create different versions of search that can be modified from the command line
+2. Create different versions of search that can be modified from the command
+   line (ex. blastP)

 ### Alignment
 1. Collect blastn hits from each database into an alignment for each gene